 Want to head safely into the ether, searching out stupendous pow and steeps?
-Then sign up for an off-piste clinic.
+Then sign up for an off-piste clinic to learn the backcountry basics.
 Jonny Richards takes one for the team and has a terrible time in snowy, wondrous Japan!

 Don’t get me wrong: I’m not a total off-piste plonker.
 And in theory I’m well informed having spent two years proofing and commissioning the Backcountry section of this magazine.
 I’ve even been known to do Boeing 747 impressions to try and get my head round our guiding guru Martin Chester’s many, many aeroplane analogies.
 Lock onto landing area, move closer to the snow as your transceiver signal strengthens, etc, etc…